• Christmas Recipes

 Why You Need This Sauce Recipe on Hand

 If you're a busy person, you probably catch yourself making the same things for dinner over and over again.
 We do it too.
-Chicken cutlets almost once a week in our house.
+No-Egg Chicken Cutlets almost once a week in our house.
 I love this recipe because even if I make it almost every week, I can substitute the main part of the meal.

 Ingredient Notes and Substitutions